lhoupert/m_oceanglider/README.md

 ### Who do I talk to? ###

-For questions or comments, please contact Loïc Houpert (loic.houpert at sams.ac.uk)
+For questions or comments, please contact Loïc Houpert

 ### Licensing ###
 The code developed in the directory *glider_toolbox/process* are in the directory *others_toolbox/perso* are licensed under the terms of the GNU General Public License v3.0.
 The GNU GPL is the most widely used free software license and has a strong copyleft requirement.
 When distributing derived works, the source code of the work must be made available under the same license.